-When Omisoka finally arrives, the family gathers in their sparkling clean house for a traditional dinner of toshikoshi buckwheat noodles and otoso, spiced sweet sake, the Japanese answer to Champagne!
+When Omisoka finally arrives, the family gathers in their sparkling clean house for a traditional dinner of toshikoshi soba (buckwheat noodles) and otoso, spiced sweet sake, the Japanese answer to Champagne.
 The big moment comes at midnight with the ritual of joyanokane, the ringing in of the new year.

 These prayer beads symbolize the totality of the world and the circle of the heavens.
 In Indian astrology and religion, the circle of the visible universe is extremely important and is divided into 12 areas ruled by constellations of the Zodiac.